Jacob-Berkelhamer/jacob-berkelhamer.github.io/_posts/2014-3-3-Hello-World.md

 To support my goal of becoming a developer by [learning in public](https://www.swyx.io/writing/learn-in-public/), no matter how embarrassing it may make me feel.

-> You can learn so much on the internet for the low, low price of your ego. - Shawn Wang
+> "You can learn so much on the internet for the low, low price of your ego." - [Shawn Wang](https://twitter.com/swyx)

 To create a document for myself so that I can monitor progress, also as suggested by Shawn Wang in [this](https://www.freecodecamp.org/news/shawn-wang-podcast-interview/) interview.